diegomtassis/train-routing-problem/README.md

 ## Getting Started

-Sample application that built in order to practice a little bit of TDD.
+Sample application built in order to practice a little bit of TDD.

 It might be seen as a **Code Kata**.